mikro-orm/mikro-orm/README.md

 ## Quick start

-Fist install the module via `yarn` or `npm` and do not forget to install the database driver as well:
+First install the module via `yarn` or `npm` and do not forget to install the database driver as well:

 ```
 $ yarn add mikro-orm mongodb # for mongo